Bonfire/SecurityWhale/Data/docs/PVSEC.md

 ## File Data

-"File Data" refers to any data points that are tied in closely with the individual files of a given project.
-These points have data points tied in with Decimals, Strings, Bits and Integers
+The second type of data collected is the "File Data" which refers to any data points that are tied in closely with the project locally.
+This does not have a complete focus on the individual files of a given repo, However it does give me data points such as number of files, commit size and number of commits.

 ##### Decimal Data Points